-We have created a toolkit that promotes active learning, and encourages discovery through interactivity and object manipulation controlled by the learner.
-This tool comprises a book with activities which student must solve (augmented book).
 Each page of the book contains an activity and a pair of fiducial markers identifying the exercise and the 3D model linked.
-Besides, there is a general marker used for visualizing the piece belonging to each exercise (see figure 7).
+Besides, there is a general marker used for visualizing the piece belonging to each exercise (see figure 3).

-Figure 7.
+Figure 3.
 USING AR APP AND AUGMENTED BOOK

 The way of interacting with the augmented book is showing to the screen the fiducial markers from the book so the exercise's number appears on screen.
-The user will be able to visualize the 3D object from any point of view.
+Also, the user can visualize the 3D object it from any point of view.